londelec/leandcxmlman/source/sections/IEC10xma/DOTable.rst

      :desc:    Command will be sent with [persistent output]

    * :attr:    128
-     :desc:    Command will be sent with the same information as received from upstream Master station.
+     :desc:    Command will be sent with the same information as received from upstream station.
 This is a transparent mode.

    * :attr:    4...31
      :desc:    Reserved for [compatible range] and [private range] as per IEC 60870-5-101 standard